Strawberry season is among us!

 It's truly so easy a baby could do it.

-Strawberry pickin’ is one of my favorite summer activities, and we had such a blast taking Owen for the first time a few weeks ago when my parents drove up for a visit.
+Strawberry pickin' is one of my favorite summer activities, and we had such a blast taking our son for the first time.

 Being able to witness the world through your child's eyes is probably one of the best parts of being a parent, and every mundane task or normal activity of your everyday life becomes a whole new adventure for you and your little one.
 It's almost as if you get to relive your childhood all over again.

 I was just in awe as I watched him work so hard to get one of those strawberries in his little hand...and then bring it to his mouth like he does with every single thing he spots.

 After this particular trip, we came home with about 15 pounds of strawberries...for a household of four.